xfrenette/hotelcaisse-server/docs/api.md

 * `*.roomSelections.*.room` (object) Room instance
 * `*.roomSelections.*.room.id` (number) Id of the Room
 * `*.roomSelections.*.room.name` (string) Name of the Room
+* `*.roomSelections.*.room.archived` (boolean) If true, this Room does not exist anymore (not valid for a new RoomSelection)
 * `*.roomSelections.fieldValues` (array) Field values
 * `*.roomSelections.fieldValues.*.fieldId` (number) Id of the Field
 * `*.roomSelections.fieldValues.*.value` (string) Value of the Field

 **Notes**
-* `*.transactions.*.transactionMode`: Since the TransactionMode used when the Order was created may not exist anymore, the whole instance is included for each transaction, instead of simply an id.
+* `*.transactions.*.transactionMode`: Since the TransactionMode used when the Order was created may not exist anymore, the whole instance is included for each transaction, instead of simply an id (see its `archived` attribute).
 * `*.roomSelections.*.room`: Same comment as `transactions.*.transactionMode`.